mnielsen/finding_scenius/finding_scenius.md

 right time than it is to be supremely talented and in the wrong place at the wrong time.

-In a sense, I think this over-emphasis we have on talent is utterly destructive.
-It's not a myth, exactly --- there are certainly different levels of talent.
-But we overemphasize it at the expense of other, more important things.
-If Michaelangelo had grown up in a Florence-sized town day, he'd be a well-known local artist, admired within a small sphere, but forgotten by history [1].
+In a sense, I think this over-emphasis we have on talent is destructive.
+It's not a myth --- different people do have different levels of talent.
+But we overemphasize talent at the expense of other, more important things.
+If Michaelangelo had grown up today in a Florence-sized town, he'd be a well-known local artist, admired within a small sphere, but forgotten by history [1].

 # How to find scenius